FatimaWasim23/Video-Annotation-Pipeline/README.md

 # Limitations

-    Limited Error Handling: The code assumes well-formed CSV files and may not handle unexpected formats or errors robustly.
+1. Limited Error Handling: The code assumes well-formed CSV files and may not handle unexpected formats or errors robustly.

-    Iterative Processing Overhead: For very large datasets, the iterative processing approach may result in slower execution times compared to fully vectorized solutions.
+2. Iterative Processing Overhead: For very large datasets, the iterative processing approach may result in slower execution times compared to fully vectorized solutions.

-    Memory Usage: The code might face memory issues when dealing with very large datasets.
+3. Memory Usage: The code might face memory issues when dealing with very large datasets.
 For such cases, additional optimizations may be needed.

 # Unit Tests

 To run unit tests, use the following command:

-python -m unittest discover tests
+    python3 -m unittest discover tests